googlemaps/google-maps-services-python/README.md

 ### Client IDs

-Google Maps APIs Premium Plan customers can use their [client ID and secret][clientid] to authenticate, instead of an API key.
+Google Maps APIs Premium Plan customers can use their client ID and secret to authenticate, instead of an API key.

 ## Building the Project